 History of the 1965 Half Dollar

-Following President John F. Kennedy’s assassination on November 22, 1963, Congress quickly authorized a commemorative half dollar design by December 30, 1963, with the first 1964 coins entering circulation in March 1964.
+Following President John F. Kennedy’s assassination on November 22, 1963, Congress quickly authorized a commemorative half dollar, and the first 1964 coins entered circulation in March 1964.
+The coin was immediately hoarded by a grieving public, triggering a nationwide coin shortage that ultimately forced a historic change.

 Also Read: Top 35 Most Valuable Franklin Half Dollar Worth Money (1948 – 1963)